ibexa/documentation-developer/docs/customer_management/create_user_registration_form.md

 ## Configure existing form

-In the `config/packages/views.yaml` file, under `allowed_field_definitions_identifiers`, specify the fields that should be part of your registration form.
+In your configuration, under `allowed_field_definitions_identifiers` [configuration key](configuration.md#configuration-files), specify the fields that should be part of your registration form.
 You can also define what kind of user you want to create under `user_type_identifier` e.g. frontend user.
 To learn more about available users, see [user types documentation](user_management.md#user-types).